What should I do immediately after a burn injury?

 - Red streaks around the burn

 The law firm you choose makes a difference.
-Call or email burn injury lawyers Stephens & Holman BEFORE you discuss your accident with an ICBC adjuster.
-You can meet with us for a free, no-obligation consultation and pay us only after you collect!
+Contact Stephens & Holman BEFORE you discuss your accident with an ICBC adjuster by calling 604-730-4120.
+You can meet with us for a complimentary, no-obligation consultation and pay us only after you collect!